piCurve: an R package for modeling photosynthesis-irradiance curves: Workflow Usage

 \subsection{Model comparison}

-To compare all models available in the \texttt{piCurve} package in a single run, users can set \texttt{model = "all"} within the `\texttt{Fit\_piModel}' function.
-This option sequentially fits each model to the provided dataset using consistent optimization criteria, allowing for a fair, side-by-side performance assessment (Fig.~\ref{fig:fit-allModels}).
+The \texttt{piCurve} package allows users to systematically compare all available models.
+To do so, select a model of interest (see the \texttt{Name} column in Tables~\ref{tb:ls-eqs} and \ref{tb:ph-eqs}) and specify it in the \texttt{model\_name} argument of the \texttt{Fit\_piModel} function.
+By iterating over the list of candidate models, each model can be fitted to the dataset using consistent optimization criteria, enabling a fair, side-by-side performance evaluation (Fig.~\ref{fig:fit-allModels}).